LaunchCodeEducation/liftoff-assignments/P1-Assignment_Repository_Setup/README.md

 ### Add your repository to the Liftoff index

-Open `LEARNERS.md` and add your repository below heading for your Liftoff section.
+Open the `LEARNERS.md` for your class (it should be labeled with a month and date) and add your repository below heading for your Liftoff section.
 Your link should look like the following example, with appropriate substitutions:

 ```md
 [LAST_NAME, FIRST_NAME (@GITHUB_USERNAME)](https://github.com/GITHUB_USERNAME/liftoff-assignments)